echopen/echopen_prototyping/stable/doc_hardware.md

 Defaut settings are:

 * RedPitaya intput range: +/- 20 V (because TGC output range is +/- 2.5 V)
-* RedPitaya sampling rate: 125/8 Msps (because depth of measurement is to short at 125 Msps)
+* RedPitaya sampling rate: 125/8 Msps
 * TGC: LO gain mode (less amplification but too much noise on HI gain mode)
 * TGC amplication command: between 0.3 and 1 V (so amplification is between 10 and 43.5 dB)
 * Depth of measurement: between 80 and 160 mm
 * Pulser command duration: 125 ns

-A sampling rate of 125 Msps would be preferable but depth is too short and the transmission of data become quite longer (because there is 8 more data to sent).
+A sampling rate of 125 Msps would be preferable but depth is a bit short and the transmission of data become quite longer (because there is 8 more times data to sent).
+And moreover, the data processing in the terminal will be very long.

 Even if TGC output is theoretically in range +/- 2.5 V, generally it is between +/- 1V.
 For safety we must keep an input range of the RedPitaya in +/- 20 V. These means that instead of having 16384 points of precision, we just have around 800 points of precision.